cwells/adhd/README.md

 - `!cat` concatenates a list of strings with no space between each item.
 - `!cats` concatenates a list of strings with a single space between each item.
 - `!path` concatenates a list of strings with '/' and returns a normalized path (`~` and `..` will be substituted and collapsed).
-- `!url` concatenates a list of strings into a URL.
+- `!url` concatenates a list of strings with '/' into a URL.
 - `!exists` concatenates list of strings into a path and returns True if path exists.
 - `!not_exists` concatenates list of strings into a path and returns False if path exists.